-In the United States, an estimated 1 in 12 people (8.1%) of the country struggles with addiction to drugs or alcohol.1 If you fall into this category and are ready to seek professional help, you may consider entering a professional drug detox program.
+In the United States, an estimated 1 in 13 people (7.8%) of the country needed treatment because of an addiction to drugs or alcohol.1 If you fall into this category and are ready to seek professional help, you may consider entering a professional drug detox program.
 Detox is an important first step on the road to recovery and can help you manage a potentially difficult withdrawal period and overcome other obstacles in the way of getting sober.
 Additionally, detox programs facilitate your transition into a longer-term substance abuse program for ongoing recovery.

 Most private insurance companies cover substance abuse treatment services, but they don’t always cover all of it.
 If you have one of the following private insurance providers, visit their website for more information about what drug and alcohol detox programs they do and do not cover:

 According to economic projections, the amount that the United States is expected to spend on addiction treatment will increase from $24.3 billion in 2009 to $42 billion in 2020.
 The amount of money spent by private insurance companies for addiction treatment is projected to increase from $5.1 billion to $8.5 billion during the same time period.3